 The ability of API controls to tightly manage real-time application access means that 10Duke can accurately control a variety of license models, from trial SaaS subscriptions, site-based floating licenses, PAYG subscription models and even aggregated floating usage.
 Software vendors and their customers can more easily track how and where software is being used because access is based on the authenticated identity of an individual end-user.

 With 10Duke your customer never has to install a license server at their site and you can deliver digital licenses 24/7 with updates to a license reflected in real-time.
-The 10Duke Entitlement Service enables you to offer streamlined customer-centric licensing from the cloud so that you and your customer can grow your business with confidence.
+10Duke Enterprise enables you to offer streamlined customer-centric licensing from the cloud so that you and your customer can grow your business with confidence.